ccdxc/sw/nic/sdk/platform/mputrace/README.md

             sdk/platform/mputrace/captrace.py decode captrace.bin --fltr phv_timestamp_capture=0x1c07a80c --load=mpu_prog_info.json --sym=captrace.syms > pkt1c07.log
         To dump info about the packet
             grep -e pipeline -e stage -e PROGRAM -e BRANCH -e table_hit pkt1c07.log

+For some reason, if you can't find captrace.syms in your workspace you can generate it by doing:

+        - cd /sw/nic/
+        - sdk/platform/mputrace/captrace.py gen_syms --pipeline=<pipeline>
+            - <pipeline> can be iris or apollo or artemis or gft
+        - this will generate captrace.syms in nic/

 5. captrace_collect.py
     captrace_collect.py is a simple tool that automates the above steps to collect and decode.